subhankardori/edit-object-pose/README.md

 second task is to edit the pose of the object by taking user poses (e.g. Azimuth +10 degrees, Polar -5 degrees).
 The final generated scene should look realistic and composite.

-## Tasks and Respective Status:
+### **Tasks and Respective Status**

+#### **Task 1: Red Mask Generation (SUCCESS)**
+- **Description:**
-1. Task1 (SUCCESS).
-This task is to write an executable code that takes the input scene and the text prompt from the command line argument and outputs an image with a red mask on all pixels where the object (denoted in the text prompt) was present.
+  - This task involves writing executable code that takes an input image and a text prompt (representing an object class) from the command line.
+The code outputs an image with a red mask on all pixels where the object specified in the text prompt is present.
+- **Execution Example:**
-(e.g. python run.py --image ./example.jpg --class "chair" --output
+  - Command: `python run.py --image ./example.jpg --class "chair" --output ./generated.png`
-./generated.png)
+  - **Status:** SUCCESS
+  - The output image correctly identifies the object (e.g., a chair) and applies a red mask over it.

+#### **Task 2: Pose Change of the Segmented Object**
+- **Description:**
-2. Task2.
-The second task is to change the pose of the segmented object by the relative angles given by the user.
-You can use a consistent direction as positive azimuth and polar angle change and mention what you used.
+  - This task requires altering the pose of the segmented object based on relative angles (azimuth and polar) provided by the user.
+The positive direction for azimuth and polar angles should be consistent and explicitly mentioned.
+- **Execution Example:**
-(e.g. python run.py --image ./example.jpg --class "chair" --azimuth
-+72 --polar +0 --output ./generated.png)
+  - Command: `python run.py --image ./example.jpg --class "chair" --azimuth +72 --polar +0 --output ./generated.png`

-The generated image:
-a.
-Should preserve the scene (background) (FAIL)
+- **Subtasks and Status:**
+  - **a.
+Scene Preservation (Background) (FAIL):**
+    - The generated image should preserve the original scene, meaning the background should remain intact after altering the object's pose.
+    - **Status:** FAIL
+    - **Issue:** The background scene was not preserved accurately during the pose change, leading to inconsistencies or artifacts in the final image.

+  - **b.
+Adherence to Relative Angles (SUCCESS):**
-b.
-Should adhere to the relative angles given by the use (SUCCESS)
+    - The object's pose should be changed according to the specified relative angles (azimuth and polar) provided by the user.
+    - **Status:** SUCCESS
+    - The object was correctly rotated according to the specified angles.

+### **Summary:**
+- **Task 1** was successfully completed, with the code accurately generating a red mask over the specified object.
+- **Task 2** had mixed results.
+While the object was correctly rotated according to the relative angles, the background scene was not preserved as required, leading to a failure in maintaining scene integrity during the pose transformation.

 ### **Setting Up the Python Environment**